highcharts/highcharts/docs/datagrid/columns.md

 The DataGrid allows you to set the querying options.
 The basic one is sorting.

 The optional `sorting` object consists of two configuration options:
-- **`sortable`**: A boolean that determines whether a column can be sorted by the user clicking on the column header.
+- **`sortable`**: A boolean that determines whether a column can be sorted by the end user clicking on the column header.

 - **`order`**: Specifies the initial sorting order for a column.
 It can be set to `'asc'` (ascending), `'desc'` (descending), or `null`, which indicates that initial sorting is disabled for that column.
 Note that only one column can have an `order` set at a time; if multiple columns are specified, only the last one will be considered.